radius-project/docs/docs/content/getting-started/supported-languages/bicep-language/_index.md

 tags: ["bicep"]
 ---

-Project Radius uses the [Bicep language](https://docs.microsoft.com/EN-US/azure/azure-resource-manager/bicep/) to describe your application and its resources.
+Radius uses the [Bicep language](https://docs.microsoft.com/EN-US/azure/azure-resource-manager/bicep/) to describe your application and its resources.

 ## Bicep